rollkit/docs/docs/tutorials/hello-world.md

 - Docker installed on your machine

-## Running Local Devnet with a Rollkit Rollup
+## Running local devnet with a Rollkit rollup

 First, run the [`local-celestia-devnet`](https://github.com/celestiaorg/local-celestia-devnet) by running the following command: